-The BFL focal person has to submit the official minutes of consultation meetings (along with a list of participants, disaggregated by gender and age) to ESS focal after the completion of the consultation.

-The ESS focal will submit the consultation reports to the PCU (M&E officer) after their receipt.
+The BFL focal person will submit the official minutes of consultation meetings (along with a list of participants- disaggregated by gender and age) to ESS focal within one week after the completion of the consultation.
+The ESS focal will submit the consultation reports to the PCU (M&E officer) one week after their receipt.
 The PCU (M&E officer) will report to the Secretariat on a semi-annual basis.